 This sector comes at 15 km (9.3 miles) from the finish and usually proves decisive.
 The leader at the completion of this sector often goes on to win, as shown by Australian legend Stuart O'Grady in 2007.

 Paris-Roubaix is a lottery, with the winner usually being the rider with a good combination of strength and luck.
 Crashes, flat tires, and broken bones are common.
-The race typically suits strong Belgian cyclists, like Tom Boonen, who excel at maintaining high speed over cobblestones.
-Belgians have dominated the race, winning 56 of the 115 editions.
+The race typically suits strong Belgian cyclists, the likes of retired four-time winner Tom Boonen, who excel at maintaining high speed over cobblestones.
+Belgians have dominated the race, winning 56 of the 117 editions.

-The 2018 edition of Paris-Roubaix will take place on Sunday, April 8th.
+The 2019 edition of Paris-Roubaix will take place on Sunday, April 14th.
 It will travel 257 km over 29 sectors of cobbles covering 54.5 km.
-While weather can be arduous this time of year, the forecast for this Sunday is looking dry with moderate temperatures.
+While weather can be arduous this time of year — rain makes already difficult cobbles slippery — the forecast for this Sunday is looking dry and fast with temperatures around 10° C / 50° F.